Are pickles healthy?

 Are pickles healthy or are they good for your health?

-Yes, pickle is good for health because it is low calorie, appetizing and salty foods.
+Yes, pickles are good for health because it is low low-calorie, appetizing, and salty foods.
 It increases energy intake by increasing appetite and increases food intake.
 Moreover, the pickle is full of nutrients and antioxidants with various health benefits.

 Is it bad to eat pickles every day?